Veblen good

 Veblen goods such as luxury cars are considered desirable consumer products for conspicuous consumption because of, rather than despite, their high prices.

-A Veblen good is a type of luxury good, named after American economist Thorstein Veblen, for which the demand increases as the price increases, in apparent contradiction of the law of demand, resulting in an upward-sloping demand curve.
+A Veblen good is a type of luxury good for which the demand increases as the price increases, in apparent contradiction of the law of demand, resulting in an upward-sloping demand curve.
+They are named after American economist Thorstein Veblen who described the contradiction.

 The higher prices of Veblen goods may make them desirable as a status symbol in the practices of conspicuous consumption and conspicuous leisure.
 A product may be a Veblen good because it is a positional good, something few others can own.

 Background

 Veblen first identified conspicuous consumption as a mode of status-seeking (i.e., keeping up with the Joneses) in The Theory of the Leisure Class (1899).
 The testability of this theory was questioned by Colin Campbell due to the lack of complete honesty from research participants.
 However, research in 2007 studying the effect of social comparison on human brains can be used as an evidence supporting Veblen.
 The idea that seeking status can be an incentive to spend was also later discussed by Fred Hirsch.

-The term was first introduced in the 1950s.

 Additionally, there have been different arguments on whether Veblen’s theory applies only to luxury goods or all goods.